CultureLine – A Rail Link that Creates New Cultural Connections:

 In 2011, The Estorick Art Gallery will join CultureLine to become the eleventh museum when the East London Line reaches Highbury & Islington.

-For more about the museums participating in CultureLine, plus exhibitions and full opening times see www.cultureline.org.uk.What questions does this raise for you?
+For more about the museums participating in CultureLine, plus exhibitions and full opening times see www.cultureline.org.uk.So, what do you think?